$178.00 - $4,651.50

 Natural killer (NK) cells comprise a heterogeneous population of cells important for pathogen defense and cancer surveillance.
 However, the functional significance of this diversity is not fully understood.
 Here, we demonstrate through transcriptional profiling and functional studies that the activating receptor DNAM-1 (CD226) identifies two distinct NK cell functional subsets: DNAM-1(+) and DNAM-1(-) NK cells.
 DNAM-1(+) NK cells produce high levels of inflammatory cytokines, have enhanced interleukin 15 signaling, and proliferate vigorously.
 By contrast, DNAM-1(-) NK cells that differentiate from DNAM-1(+) NK cells have greater expression of NK-cell-receptor-related genes and are higher producers of MIP1 chemokines.
 Collectively, our data reveal the existence of a functional program of NK cell maturation marked by DNAM-1 expression.

-in vivo neutralization of CD155
+• in vivo neutralization of CD155 in vitro neutralization of CD155

-in vivo neutralization of CD155
+• in vivo neutralization of CD155 in vitro neutralization of CD155 Flow Cytometry

 Chan CJ, Martinet L, Gilfillan S, Souza-Fonseca-Guimaraes F, Chow MT, Town L, Ritchie DS, Colonna M, Andrews DM, Smyth MJ (2014).
 "The receptors CD96 and CD226 oppose each other in the regulation of natural killer cell functions" Nat Immunol 15(5):43